My Old Kentucky Home (1926 film)

-My Old Kentucky Home is a short animation film originally released in June 1926, by Max and Dave Fleischer of Fleischer Studios as one of the Song Car-Tunes series.
-The series, between May 1924 and September 1926, eventually totaled 36 films, of which 19 were made with sound.
-This cartoon features the original lyrics of "My Old Kentucky Home" (1853) by Stephen Foster, and was recorded in the Lee de Forest Phonofilm sound-on-film system.
+My Old Kentucky Home is a short animation film originally released on March 13, 1926, produced by Fleischer Studios as part of the Song Car-Tunes series.
+This cartoon features the original lyrics of "My Old Kentucky Home" (1853) by Stephen Foster, and was one of the 19 installments of the series to feature sound recorded in the Lee de Forest Phonofilm sound-on-film system.

-My Old Kentucky Home appears to be the first attempt at animated dialogue in cartoon history, as a dog, named Pinkie the Pup, in the film mouths the words "Follow the ball, and join in, everybody" in remarkable synchronization though the animation was somewhat limited, making sure that lip-synch was synchronized perfectly.
-The Fleischers had previously started the follow the bouncing ball gimmick in their Song Car-Tune My Bonnie Lies Over the Ocean (released on September 15, 1925).
+My Old Kentucky Home was long considered to be the earliest attempt at animated dialogue in cartoon history, as a dog, named Pinkie the Pup, mouths the words "Follow the ball, and join in, everybody" in remarkable synchronization though the animation was somewhat limited, making sure that the lip-sync was synchronized perfectly, but resurfaced information indicates that this segment was actually produced in late 1929 by the Weiss Brothers studio, which partially remade a handful of Song Car-Tune shorts, removing the original opening sequences that featured Koko the Clown.